October 22 Scud missile attack: Background

 The Soviets feared equipping Egypt with deep-strike abilities, which caused tensions between Egypt and the Soviet Union.
-Eventually, the Soviets agreed to supply Egypt with KSR-2 Surface-to-surface missiles, Tupolev Tu-16s (instead of the newer Tupolev Tu-22 Egypt requested) and a division of Scud surface-to-surface missiles.
+Eventually, the Soviets agreed to supply Egypt with KSR-2 Air-to-Surface missiles, Tupolev Tu-16s (instead of the newer Tupolev Tu-22 Egypt requested) and a division of Scud surface-to-surface missiles.
 The Mossad was aware of the Scud delivery since June 1973, before the missiles had arrived in Egypt on August 24.
 The Soviets also trained Egyptian soldiers to operate the systems.

 The Scud division included 10 launchers, and Israel Military Intelligence (Aman) estimated that the manpower training would take at least 11–12 months, meaning that Egypt would only be able to use the missiles in the first quarter of 1974 at the earliest.
 However, it is possible that the Egyptians were operating Scud missiles on their own by October 1973.
 In addition, Aman learned that the Scud division would be on active duty from the beginning of October 1973.
 The Agranat Commission later referred to the Scud missiles and saw them as a factor that could have changed the balance of power on the battlefield.

 Aman estimated that Egypt would not dare to go to war against Israel without first equipping itself with Scud missiles, which could act as an opposing threat to the IAF's abilities (Aman was still convinced Egypt would not be able to operate the Scud missiles before the beginning of 1974).